DaniilsSmirnovs/P1_Bellabeat/README.md

 The key stakeholders for this project are Urška Sršen (Cofounder & Chief Creative Officer), Sando Mur (Cofounder & Executive Team Member), and Bellabeat's Marketing Team.
 Their main objective is to expand the business and explore marketing strategies to reach a broader audience.
 Urška Sršen has asked me to focus specifically on one of Bellabeat's products.
 She wants me to investigate how consumers are using non-Bellabeat smart devices, with the goal of informing their marketing strategy.
 To support them, I aim to address the following:

-1. What are the key features and functionalities of non-Bellabeat smart devices that consumers use the most?
+1. What are the key trends in non-Bellabeat smart device usage?
 2. How do usage trends of non-Bellabeat devices align with Bellabeat's target audience?
 3. How could these trends help influence Bellabeat marketing strategy?